 1. Master your internal triggers

-All distractions have an internal trigger — a feeling that underpins your desire to avoid the task at hand.
+The root cause of all distractions is an internal trigger — a feeling that underpins your desire to avoid the task at hand.

 To become indistractable, assess your internal triggers honestly.
 Are you reading headlines or checking Twitter to be informed — or are you fleeing reality?